VladimirMonin/gemini-media-mcp/docs/en/common-issues.md

 **Symptoms:**

-- No error but empty `description` field
+- No error but the response is empty or lacks detail.

 **Solution:**

-1. Try different prompt
+1. Try a more specific or different prompt.
-2. Check image quality (not too blurry)
+2. Check the quality of the media file (e.g., not too blurry or noisy).
-3. Switch to `gemini-2.5-pro` model
+3. Switch to a more powerful model like `gemini-2.5-pro` for complex tasks.

 ### Issue: Slow analysis performance